ayushkumarshah/ayushkumarshah.github.io/content/articles/web-develop-pelican-travis-intro.md

 Modified: 2020-03-19 21:00
 Category: Web development and hosting
 Slug: web-develop-pelican-travis-intro
-Summary: In this article, you will get to know the basic introduction of pelican and travis-ci and a brief overview on how pelican can be used to build and deploy your static website.
+Summary: Get to know how pelican can be used to build and deploy your static website.
 Tags: pelican, python, markdown, github-pages, travis-ci, disqus, google analytics
 Authors: Ayush Kumar Shah
-Status: draft
+Status: published

 You may have the desire to build your personal site and host it in your own domain name but several obstacles like incomplete knowledge of HTML and CSS, databases; financial burden to host your site; the complexities of deployment and